forgepackages/forge/README.md

 Things that come with Forge,
 that you won't get from Django itself:

-- Most settings are determined by environment variables
+- Configure settings with environment variables
-- Most settings have updated defaults, and you don't need to know about most of them
+- A much simpler `settings.py`
 - Extraneous files (`manage.py`, `wsgi.py`, `asgi.py`) have been removed unless you need to customize them
-- You start with a custom user model (`users.User`)
+- Start with a custom user model (`users.User`)
-- You start with a "team" model (`teams.Team`)
+- Start with a "team" model (`teams.Team`)
-- template email
-- base template
+- Send emails using Django templates (ex. `templates/email/welcome.html`)
+- A starter `forge_base.html`
-- form templates
+- Default form rendering with Tailwind classes
-- email login
+- Login in with email address (in addition to usernames)
-- abstract models
+- Abstract models for common uses (UUIDs, created_at, updated_at, etc.)
-- db commands
 - Test using [pytest](https://docs.pytest.org/en/latest/) and [pytest-django](https://pytest-django.readthedocs.io/en/latest/)
 - Static files served with [WhiteNoise](http://whitenoise.evans.io/en/stable/)